syncfusion-content/ej2-angular-docs/ej2-angular/grid/tool-bar/tool-bar-items.md

 ## Custom toolbar items in a specific position

-Custom toolbar items in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid can be positioned in specific locations by modifying the default placement.
+Custom toolbar items in the Angular Data Grid can be positioned in specific locations by modifying the default placement.
 This enables precise control of each custom toolbar item's positioning according to specific requirements and desired layout within the grid.

 By default, custom toolbar items in the Grid component are aligned on the left side of the toolbar.
 The position of custom toolbar items can be modified by utilizing the [align](https://ej2.syncfusion.com/angular/documentation/api/toolbar/itemModel#align) property of the [ItemModel](https://ej2.syncfusion.com/angular/documentation/api/toolbar/itemModel).